plumvillage/newsletter/src/2023/en/articles/br-duc-dinh--being-rainbow.md

 <p>You may be mostly red, orange, pink, or blue,<br/>
 And we both dwell in the same rainbow.<br/>
 Between you and I, no real boundaries,<br/>
-Look, I send my hand across colours and reach out to you.<br/>
+Look, I send my hand across colors and reach out to you.<br/>
 Ha!
 Look!
-My hand has the same colour as you!</p>
+My hand has the same color as you!</p>

 <p>When sunlight and rain aren’t seen<br/>
-What is our colour my dear rainbow?<br/>
+What is our color my dear rainbow?<br/>
 The water in us, is it pink, blue, green?<br/>
 How about the air, the earth and the heat in us,<br/>
 Are they blue, are they pink?<br/>
 Looking at ourselves through a Diamond eye,<br/>
 What shall we see?<br/>
-What is our true colour?</p>
+What is our true color?</p>

 <p>I love to fly in the great sky,<br/>
 And swim across from one box to the next!</p>